luvres/oracle/README.md

     docker pull izone/oracle:11g

-Run with 8080 and 1521 ports opened:
+### Run with 8080 and 1521 ports opened:

+docker run --rm -h oraclexe --name OracleXE \
+	-p 8080:8080 \
-    docker run -d -p 8080:8080 -p 1521:1521 izone/oracle:11g
+	-p 1521:1521 \
+	izone/oracle:11g

-Run with data on host and reuse it:
+### Run with data on host and reuse it:

+docker run --rm -h oraclexe --name OracleXE \
+	-p 8080:8080 \
+	-p 1521:1521 \
-    docker run -d -p 8080:8080 -p 1521:1521 -v /my/oracle/data:/u01/app/oracle izone/oracle:11g
+	-v /my/oracle/data:/u01/app/oracle \
+	izone/oracle:11g

-Run with customization of processes, sessions, transactions This customization is needed on the database initialization stage.
+### Run with customization of processes, sessions, transactions
+#### This customization is needed on the database initialization stage.
 If you are using mounted folder with DB files this is not used:

     ##Consider this formula before customizing:
     #processes=x